Immediate Payments FAQ

 • CONFIRMED: Payee and payor receive notification of payment status.

-With immediate payments, both the sender and the receiver of the transaction must be a participant of the respective immediate payment rails.
+With immediate payments, both the sender and the receiver of the transaction must be a participant of the respective immediate payment rail (either The Clearing House’s RTP® network and/or The Federal Reserve Bank’s FedNow® Service).